-ABF Freight Revenues - July 2016
+ABF Freight Revenues - October 2016

-ABF Freight's billed revenues for the month of July 2016 were approximately 2% lower than July 2015 on a per-day basis, reflecting a decline in average daily total tonnage of approximately 4%, combined with an increase in total billed revenue per hundredweight of approximately 2%.
-ABF Freight continued to experience soft freight markets and handled fewer spot volume shipments during July 2016 versus the same prior-year period, which resulted in a lower weight per shipment and contributed to the tonnage decline, despite a year-over-year increase in total shipments per day of approximately 1% in July 2016.
-Lower fuel prices have resulted in lower fuel surcharge revenues in July 2016 compared to the same prior-year period.
-Total billed revenue per hundredweight for July 2016, which was positively impacted by profile changes including lower weight per shipment, increased approximately 2% over June 2016, while the impact of lower fuel surcharges remained consistent between the periods.
+ABF Freight's billed revenues for the month of October 2016 increased 2% to 3% from October 2015 on a per-day basis, reflecting an increase in total billed revenue per hundredweight of 2% to 3%, which includes slightly lower fuel surcharges.
+Average daily total tonnage for October 2016 remained consistent with October 2015 levels.
+ABF Freight continued to experience soft freight markets and handled fewer spot volume shipments during October 2016 versus the same prior-year period, which resulted in a lower weight per shipment, offset by a year-over-year increase in total shipments per day of 3% to 4% in October 2016.
 There can be no assurances that the current pricing trend will continue.
 The competitive environment could limit ABF Freight from securing adequate increases in base LTL freight rates and could limit the amount of fuel surcharge revenue recovered.